tcort/tcutils/README.md

 - makewords -- split the lines into words and print each on its own line
 - md2 -- calculate a message-digest fingerprint for a file
 - mismatch -- finds lines that are in input but not in FILE
-- mkdir -- create directories
+- mkdir -- make directories
 - mktemp -- create a temporary file or directory with a unique name
 - moo -- guess the bulls
 - more -- filter for paging through text, one screen at a time
 - mugwump -- find all the mugwumps
-- nanoid - generate URL friendly unique ID strings
+- nanoid -- generate URL friendly unique ID strings
 - nl -- number lines of text
 - printenv -- print environment variables and their values
 - pwd -- print the current working directory